NikUstimenko/acoustic_tm_comsol/README.md

 The acoustic T-Matrix of a 3D finite object uses scalar spherical wave (SSW) functions as a basis set.
 For non-reciprocal media, the eigensolutions get much more complicated, so they cannot be included in a simple way (for the embedding medium).
-The same is true for anisotropy, so the embedding medium must be homogeneous, isotropic and reciprocal.
+The same is true for anisotropy, so the embedding medium must be fluid (no shear waves), homogeneous, isotropic and reciprocal.
 An additional constraint is, that the object must have a finite size.

 There are two types of geometries for the T-matrix calculation, `3D` and